Galarius/SlidingSelector/ReadMe.md

     }
     ```

+## Example

+The example project is located under `GSSlidingSelectorExample` folder.

 ## License

-> GSSlidingSelector is released under the MIT license.
+GSSlidingSelector is released under the MIT license.
 See [LICENSE](https://github.com/galarius/GSSlidingSelector/blob/master/LICENSE) for details.